upn3xt/chrono/journal/JOURNAL.md

 Fixed, it was missing updating the token type, lol.
 How did I find that? by printing and not returning an error, b was a comma, lol.
 I just was updating the position but also missing the tokentype update.

+## It's super cool

+Today, small improvements have made the language more alive!
+Parameters, arguments, comments, syntax highlighting and code editor integration!
+Now when coding in chrono in this very editor, when using commstring it comments! (lmao) But the difference is that it feels integrated!
+Arguments are now a thing, and before proceeding to transversing the AST, still have to do the binary operation thing.
+Then I can proceed to the analyzer.